jaxio/celerio/HOW-TO-RELEASE.md

 Go to https://oss.sonatype.org/ and select staging repositories

-Find the jaxio's one (most likely at the end), select it and press the close button
+Find the Jaxio's one (most likely at the end), select it and press the close button

 Then press the release button.